excusezmoi/linkageAnalysis/README.md

 # linkageAnalysis
-A linkage analysis project with kinematics and animation
+A linkage analysis project with kinematics and animation.